PaddlePaddle/docs/docs/guides/advanced/auto_type_promotion_en.md

 c128 | c128 | c128 | c128 | c128 | c128 | c128 | c128 | c128 | c128 | c128 | c128 | c128 |

--  Taking Paddle add (a, b) as an example, in the table above, line represent a and column represent b.
+-  Taking Paddle add (a, b) as an example, in the table above, the row represents 'a' and the column represents 'b'.

 Sample Code: